leonluong1/deep-learning-challenge/Model_Report.md

  * Even after all the optimization attempts, the best performance I could achieve was 72.65% accuracy.

 3. Overall, it is very difficult to try get past the 72% accuracy hurdle despite the optimization attempts.
 The charity data requires a deeper understanding in order for more accurate neural network models to be created.
-I would recommend try breaking up the 'Other' category for the APPLICATION_TYPE column more so the models can try to understand the complexity of the data more.
-This can allow models to gain a few more points in accuracy.
+I would recommend using a Random Forest Model because it is another classification model.
+It trains on different subsets of the data, so it can be good for preventing overfitting and underfitting.
+I trained a basic random forest model on the charity data and recieved a 71% accuracy.
+With more adjustments, this may achieve higher accuracy.